PiOven/builder/README.md

 # ToDo

+- Generate a random hostname for each PI
 - Get `make setup` to prompt for the setup
 - Get working on operating systems (currently only tested on Fedora 26)
 - Detect the mounted volume, other than `/dev/mapper/loop2*`